GoogleContainerTools/kpt-config-sync/examples/post-sync/README.md

 ## Prerequisites

-- Go 1.21+
+- Go 1.21 or later
 - Docker
 - kubectl
 - Access to a Kubernetes cluster with Config Sync installed and configured
-- **Container registry (e.g., Google Artifact Registry)** *This guide assumes you have a registry configured and authenticated.*
+- **Container registry (e.g., Google Artifact Registry)** *A configured and authenticated registry is required.*
 - For Google Cloud integration:
   - Google Cloud Project with appropriate permissions
   - gcloud CLI installed and configured